8-Bit Theater: Readership figures

-Around 2003/2004, 8-Bit Theater was the most popular sprite comic on the Web and was one of the most popular and successful webcomics of all.
+Around 2003/04, 8-Bit Theater was the most popular sprite comic on the web and was one of the most popular and successful webcomics of all.
 In 2009, Multiverse Comics described it as "massively successful" and "one of the bigger smash hits of the web-comic world".

 Clevinger said in 2003 that standing out among webcomics was a big issue to success at that time, noting that he pulled in a lot of readers by being one of the first sprite comics, but said "a gimmick like that can only take you so far.
-And usually it takes you to a lot of first time visitors with no repeat traffic."
+And usually it takes you to a lot of first time visitors with no repeat traffic".

 Reviews during its run

-Writing for 1Up.com in 2005, Nich Maragos said that "it was unquestionably Brian Clevinger's 8-Bit Theater that took [sprite comics] to its fullest expression and greatest popularity."
-Maragos said, "Unlike a lot of the lesser sprite comic creators, Clevinger spices up what could very quickly become a repetitive gimmick with lots of effects, original backgrounds, and uniquely altered sprites to make sure the series never gets visually stale.
-In addition to keeping the look of the strip fresh, the effort put into the layouts and effects also helps the artist fend off accusations that he's merely ripping off existing work and passing it off as his own."
-Maragos did say, "the humor is often far more repetitive than the art.
+Writing for 1Up.com in 2005, Nich Maragos said that "it was unquestionably Brian Clevinger's 8-Bit Theater that took [sprite comics] to its fullest expression and greatest popularity".
+Maragos said that "unlike a lot of the lesser sprite comic creators, Clevinger spices up what could very quickly become a repetitive gimmick with lots of effects, original backgrounds, and uniquely altered sprites to make sure the series never gets visually stale.
+In addition to keeping the look of the strip fresh, the effort put into the layouts and effects also helps the artist fend off accusations that he's merely ripping off existing work and passing it off as his own".
+Maragos did say that "the humor is often far more repetitive than the art.
 To compensate for this, Clevinger begun focusing more on story than jokes some time ago, but as a rule the quality of the writing hasn't become any sharper.
 A large component of the strip's popularity is love for the characters Clevinger uses".

 Reviewers writing for Sequential Tart recommended 8-Bit Theater on multiple occasions.
-Donielle Ficca wrote in 2007 that "When I was introduced to 8-Bit Theater, I was transported back to my mom's basement playing role-play video games for hours at a time...
+Donielle Ficca wrote in 2007 that "when I was introduced to 8-Bit Theater, I was transported back to my mom's basement playing role-play video games for hours at a time...
 Nearly every geek I know who loves older games absolutely loves 8-Bit Theater.
 It has grown and welcomed into its fold newer people that simply have a particular sense of humor.
-If you are at all interested in parody or video games this is one comic you should definitely check out."
+If you are at all interested in parody or video games this is one comic you should definitely check out".